 What type & how much lawn mower oil does my engine need?

-The Society of Automotive Engineers has developed a categorization of motor oils which will indicate the viscosity (thickness) and temperature in which engine oil can be used.
-This is called the SAE, it is printed on every bottle of oil and will also indicate whether or not the oil is synthetic.
+The Society of Automotive Engineers has developed a categorization of motor oils which will indicate the viscosity and temperature in which engine oil can be used, called the SAE.
+This is printed on every bottle of oil and will also indicate whether or not the oil is synthetic.

 Things to keep in mind when choosing lawn mower oil:

 - Use a high quality detergent oil classified "For Service SF, SG, SH, SJ" or higher.